5 Things You Need to Know About the U.S. Softwood Lumber Industry

 Often family-owned and operated, mills across the U.S. manufacture lumber and invest in new technologies and tools that benefit both their mills and their communities.
 10 million private landowners supply the mills and are part of a sustainable forest management system that harvests timber from over 420 million acres of timberlands.

 2. It’s an engine of economic opportunity in rural America.

 Lumber mills typically operate in small rural communities and have become part and parcel of the local areas they support and live in, creating well-paying jobs and giving hardworking families a chance at economic opportunity.
-More than 350,000 people work in the softwood lumber industry from coast to coast today.
+The U.S. softwood lumber industry supports about 750,000 jobs from coast to coast.

 3. It’s highly competitive, high-tech and growing.

 Rated among the most efficient lumber industries in the world, American lumber mills are capable of supplying most of America’s demand and are high-tech to boot.
-From 2016 to 2018, the industry grew and produced 2 billion more board feet of lumber to help supply American lumber to build American homes.
+From 2016 to 2020, the industry grew and is on track to produce 3.5 billion board feet more lumber in 2020 than it did in 2016 to supply American lumber to build American homes.

 4. It’s under constant threat from Canada’s unfair trade practices.

 Canadian lumber mills receive government subsidies that distort the price of their input timber to unnaturally low levels and give them an advantage when they export the finished lumber product.
 American lumber mills operate in a private system that is part of the open market.
 U.S. lumber mills just want to compete on a level playing field to reach their full economic potential.